BIKRAM YOGA TIMELINE

 In those days Choudhury was celibate.
 He didn’t drink, nor does he now.
 Some recall that the young Choudhury was so shy he would barely meet people’s eyes when he spoke.
 He ran his yoga school as if it were in Calcutta, rather than Beverly Hills.
 “Do you know, every yoga school in India is free?”
 Bikram asked.
 “My school was free.
 We don’t think to charge money.
 For us, a yoga school is like a temple.
 I had a little box, and people could put money in it.
 Like a church.”

 Using this location in Beverly Hills as his base of operations, Choudhury began expanding what became his empire and published his first book, Bikram’s Beginning Yoga Class, in 1977.
 Shortly thereafter, Choudhury found his classes increasing in size and popularity.
 His classes could accommodate a hundred people at a time, many more than traditional yoga classes.
 As the demand for classes increased, so did the demand for schools and teachers.
-The names of many celebrities (Shirley MacLaine, Madonna, Michael Jackson, George Clooney, Tiger Woods), have been linked to Bikram Yoga.
-President Richard Nixon invited Choudhury to the White House for advice on how to deal with his phlebitis problem.
+The names of many celebrities (Martin Sheen, Candice Bergen, Raquel Welch, Quincy Jones, Shirley MacLaine, Madonna, Michael Jackson, George Clooney, Tiger Woods), have been linked to Bikram Yoga (Larsen 2018).
+Choudhury has also claimed that President Richard Nixon invited him to the White House for advice on how to deal with his phlebitis problem.

 In 1994, Choudhury made the decision to offer an accelerated course of teacher training.
 This would allow dedicated students to study ten hours a day for nine weeks with Choudhury, his wife, and some senior instructors.
 At the end of the nine week training, those students who passed Choudhury’s personal review received their teaching certification and were able to teach in one of his studios or open one of their own.
+In 1998, Madonna, who became a practitioner of Bikram Yoga for a time, appeared on the Oprah television show and promoted yoga practice, which brought even greater attention to Choudhurh.
 According to Choudhury, he has certified more than 11,000 teachers.
 As of 2011, there were over 500 Bikram yoga studios worldwide, and that number has continued to increase steadily.

 Bikram Yoga is a very stylized form of Hot Yoga.
 Choudhury has abandoned individual and small group instruction characteristic of classical yoga instruction for large classes in spacious studios.
 This format has earned his teaching style the nickname McYoga.
 Each studio must be carpeted, sessions run ninety minutes, no music is allowed during the sessions, studios are heated to 90-105 degrees, and, most importantly, there are twenty-six poses that are always performed in a specified sequence.
 Choudhury has often been questioned about the unique nature of his sequence.
 He is asked how it can be unique if others who teach Hatha Yoga employ the same poses.
 Bikram acknowledges that the poses themselves are not unique.
 Instead, he asserts, it is the specific order of poses and breathing techniques that make his system the most effective.